gautamnag279/gautamnag279/README.md

-- 👋 Hi, I’m Gautam Nag.
-I am trained in the field of Electrical and Electronics Engineering.
+- 👋 Hi, Gautam here!
+- 🥏 I'm trained in the field of Electrical and Electronics Engineering.
 - 👀 I’m new to the field of software engineering and am fascinated towards the field of Data Science & Automation.
 - 🌱 I’m currently learning application developement and Linux based VMs.
 - 💞️ I’m looking to collaborate on anything that allows me explore the domain of programming further.